Dynamic-Capital/Dynamic-Capital/docs/DYNAMIC_CLI_MANUAL.md

 - Streams the Dynamic AGI training dataset derived from the current report.
 - Mirrors the structure returned by `build_fine_tune_dataset`, embedding the report payload alongside fine-tune examples and a dataset summary.
-- Combine with `--fine-tune-dataset PATH` to persist the JSON for ingestion by the `DynamicAGIFineTuner` utility or orchestration pipelines.
+- Combine with `--dataset PATH` to persist the JSON for ingestion by the `DynamicAGIFineTuner` utility or orchestration pipelines.
 - Examples are ordered by node key so successive runs remain deterministic when the scenario input is unchanged.